 A power cut is a rude reminder to all of us how accustomed we have become to electricity and the various benefits it has in our daily life.
-Taking care of the baby during power cuts is a challenge.
+Caring for a baby during power cuts is a challenge.
 Power cuts do not just make it difficult to care for your baby, it makes it difficult to take care of your house, cook, attend to the rest of the family and even look after yourself.

 Tips To Care For Your Baby During Power Cuts

 Ironically, it is in summer when we need our fans, ACs, and refrigerators most, that power cuts are most common.
-While we cannot really control the weather, here are some tips to beat the heat during hot power-cut days
+While we cannot really control the weather, here are some tips for caring for a baby during power cuts during hot summer days.

 1. Fight The Heat